a

 In Amazon API Gateway, there are three different types of endpoints:

 2. Regional Endpoint: A regional API endpoint is designed for clients within the same region as the API.
-This type of endpoint is ideal when clients are located in the same region as the API or when the API serves a small number of clients with high demands.
+This endpoint type is ideal when clients are located in the same region as the API or when the API serves a small number of clients with high demands.
 By reducing connection overhead, regional endpoints enable faster and more efficient communication between clients and the API by leveraging the low-latency network within the region.

 API Operations Monitoring